 - The executive producer (or, if none, the most senior member of production) must view all relevant secretly filmed material, depending on the nature of the project and production personnel.

 - The producer (and executive producer where applicable) must tell the commissioning editor and/or the content lawyer/compliance advisor promptly of any matter of concern of which they becomes aware.

 - Any inappropriate behaviour by the secret cameraperson and/or their companions, for example, any attempt to provoke or improperly entrap the subject(s);

 - Any matter suggesting someone's safety was put at risk (including the subjects of the secret filming);

 - Any matter which suggests that the footage is not authentic;

-- Any matter which could have a bearing on the direction of the story and the content of the film; and
+- Any other matter which could have a bearing on the direction of the story and the content of the film; and

-The producer must ensure that:
+The content creator must ensure that:

 - The person secretly filming is able to take on the tasks and responsibilities required of them.
-He/she must be familiar with the operation of the equipment and the risks involved.
+They must be familiar with the operation of the equipment and the risks involved.
 The safety of those undercover, and in many cases those with whom they interact, is paramount.

 - A detailed CV;

 - A written report on any existing relationship between the person secretly filming and the proposed subject(s) of the secret filming; and